mattdeak/mcts/README.md

  ```

 ### Required Environment API
 The MCTS is designed to be flexible so that it can be easily plugged into suitable game environments.
-Any environment must have the following attributes:
+The required api is inspired heavily by the OpenAI `gym` API, but which a few modifications:
 * A `state` attribute, which describes the current state.
-It's recommended to use a numpy array here.
+It's recommended to use a numpy array.
 * An `actions` attribute.
 This must return a list of _valid actions_ in the current game state.
 * A `player` attribute which returns the current player.
 This can be any unique identifier.
-* An `n_players` attribute which returns the number of players in the game.
+* An `n_players` attribute (int) which returns the number of players in the game.
 * A `clone` method which clones the environment.
 * A `winner` attribute which provides the identity of the winner of the game.
-* A `terminal` attribute which flags whether or not the game is in a terminal state.
+* A `terminal` attribute (bool) which flags whether or not the game is in a terminal state.
+* A `step` method which takes an `action`.
+This will perform the action in the environment and return:
+ * observation - the state of the next
+ * reward - The reward for taking that action
+ * done - A boolean which is `true` if the action led to a terminal state and `false` otherwise.

 Currently only policies for a basic MCTS model are supported, but more policies are in development (along with neural network integration).